RosboneMako/MiniDistortion/README.md

 There are 20 programmed IRs built in to the VST.
 An additional 179 IRs can be added to the IR databse.
 IRs can be resampled using the SIZE control.

-As with the Amp database, an IR is referenced by its slot number in both MMD and the DAW.
+As with the Amp database, an IR is referenced by its slot number in both MD and the DAW.
 Changing an IR in the databse will change it everywhere it is referenced.
 Again, best practice would be to number the IR files with a slot number prefix.